dreipunktnull/sw-plugin-autostatusemail/README.md

 **Notice:** This plugin is designed to work with the API primarily and is not compatible with batch processing via backend.

 The plugin is compatible with Shopware version 5.2.0 and greater.
-It is not compatible to Shopware 6.
+It is not compatible with Shopware 6.